 Members of the community at large also played a significant role in raising funds for the Coronavirus Relief Fund.
 Donations of all sizes $5 -$5,000 were received through individuals and combined fundraising efforts from groups and businesses.

-To date, a total of $19,550 has been raised through individual donors.
+A total of $26,815 has been raised through individual donors.